Half-Life: Full Life Consequences

 Half-Life: Full Life Consequences is a 4-episode Machinima series animated within the video game Garry's Mod and published on the video sharing website YouTube.
 Based on a fan fiction work of the same name, the series follows the exploits of the character "John Freeman", the unknown brother of Gordon Freeman from the Half-Life video game series.
-The first episode in the series was uploaded on January 23, 2008 by user Djy1991.
+The first episode in the series was uploaded on January 23, 2008, by user Djy1991.
 The fourth and last episode was uploaded May 23, 2009.
-The series was praised for its humor and ability to elevate its poorly written source material.
+The series was praised for its humor and ability to elevate its source material.

 Format

 Each episode is adapted from a corresponding story by fan fiction author Squirrelking that was posted on the website FanFiction.net.
 The original text of the story is narrated over video captured in the game Garry's Mod, often with accompanying music and sound effects.
 Each episode is voiced by a different narrator, each credited by an online handle.